kant/HackBox/README.md

 It's written in ES6 transpiled with Babel to allow full ES6 support.
 In order to use all of the ES6 features we're using [babel.js](https://babeljs.io) transpiler via the [require hook](https://babeljs.io/docs/usage/require/) as can be seen in index.js.

+## Questions

+1. Can one user ever be on multiple projects in the same hackathon?
+2. Can the owner of a project change?
+3. Do projects ever exist outside of a hackathon, or in multiple hackathons?
+(I'm assuming not)

 ## Running Locally